sjmignot/dogsbody/content/posts/the-lighthouse.md

 <em>clip from the lighthouse: howard stares up through the grid  floor at the lighthouse's light</em>
 </p>

-It is Pattinson's character who leads us into the ligthouse.
+It is Pattinson's character who leads us into the ligthouse, into an inner sanctum that seems like it's out of a science fiction movie.
+Briefly, we see it all.
+The light, the lens, the room.
+By reaching it himself, Thomas Howard indirectly gives us the light.

 ![the lighthouse](/static/img/post-images/the-lighthouse/the-lighthouse-2.jpg)
 *frame from the lighthouse: howard makes it into the lighthouse's light*

+We see what we sees.
+Before he tumbles down the stairs and dies.
+Eggers imperfect, postmodern prometheus shares the arc of his analog: stealing the light, giving it to us, and being punished for it.
+However, his motives are egotistical, obsessive.
+His world lonely.
+His gift coincidental.

 ///Footnotes Go Here///
 [^1]: 1\.
 Percy Shelley, *Prometheus Unbound*, Act I. 304-306.